secretstartups/handbook/content/handbook/company/okrs/_index.md

 [OKRs](https://en.wikipedia.org/wiki/OKR) stand for Objectives and Key Results and are our quarterly objectives.
 OKRs are *how* to achieve the goal of the Key Performance Indicators [KPIs](/handbook/company/kpis/).
-They lay out our plan to execute our [strategy](/handbook/company/strategy/) and help make sure our goals and how to achieve them are clearly defined and aligned throughout the organization.
+They lay out our plan to execute our [Yearlies](/handbook/company/yearlies/), which in turn support our [strategy](/handbook/company/strategy/), and help make sure our top goals and how to achieve them are clearly defined and aligned throughout the organization.

 **Objectives** are an aspirational goal to be achieved.
 They define *what* we're aiming to do, and they show how individual, team, or department work impacts the overall direction of GitLab by connecting work to overall company strategy.